-And the problem is that those in the Beginner category also have the most issues, mistakes, and plagiarism.
+And the problem is that content writers in the Beginner category also have the most issues, mistakes, and plagiarism.

 So, once again, the extra cost isn’t worth it.

-Working with in-house writers, on the other hand, means you can give out a bigger annual salary, plus benefits, etc., while still reducing the internal cost per piece, so that clients get better work, faster.
+Working with an in-house team of writers, on the other hand, means you can give out a bigger annual salary, plus benefits, etc., while still reducing the internal cost per piece, so that clients get better work, faster.

-✅ Pros: Agencies should be able to turn content around faster.
+Pros: Agencies should be able to turn content around quickly.